-Rule 18.2.1 of the 19th edition of the Bluebook states: “When an authenticated, official, or exact [i.e., PDF] copy of a source is available online, citation can be made as if to the original print source (without any URL info appended).”
+Rule 18.2.1 of the Bluebook states: “When an authenticated, official, or exact [i.e., PDF] copy of a source is available online, citation can be made as if to the original print source (without any URL information appended).”

 If you need the exact or original image of a document (usually in Portable Document Format (PDF)), use this guide for help finding it online, whether for law review source collection or some other purpose.
 The "Primary Sources" tabs link to legislative, judicial, and executive materials, first for the federal level and then for states.
 The "Texas" tab lists primary sources for the state separately, followed by legislative history materials.
 The "Foreign & International" tab mainly lists treaties, along with some other selected resources.
 The "Secondary Sources" tab focuses on law books, law reviews, and the Restatements.
 Finally, some newspapers available in PDF can be found on the "Newspapers" tab.